sedaro/sedaro-python/sedaro/README.md

 ## Saving Downloaded Data

-You may save downloaded simulation data to your machine by the following procedure:
+You may save downloaded simulation data to your machine via the following procedure:

 ```py
 results = simulation_handle.results()